sammyCHY/cidemo-advanced/README.md

 # Continuous Integration Demo
 This repository is a simple Spring Boot App to demonstrate the process of Continuous Integration using GitHub, Maven, Jenkins, Docker, and Docker Hub.
+The CI process checks out the code from GitHub, package it, build the image, and push the image to DockerHub, fully automated.

+## Prerequisites
+- Basic understanding of Git, GitHub, Docker, DockerHub, and CI/CD
+- Right versions of Java and Maven installed on your machine (check [Dependencies](#Dependencies) below)
+- Git, Jenkins, and Docker installed on your machine
+- GitHub account with Personal Access Token configured
+- DockerHub account with `cidemo` repository created

 ## Getting Started
 - Clone this repository to your local machine.